Hofbrau

-Hofbrau is an American cafeteria-style restaurant concept, similar to a carvery.
+Hofbrau, also known as Hoffbrau, and Hof Brau, is an American cafeteria-style restaurant concept, similar to a carvery.
 The name is derived from the German term Hofbräu, which originally referred to a brewery with historical ties to a royal court.
-Hofbraus emerged in San Francisco just after World War II, and spread through Northern California and elsewhere.
+Hofbraus emerged in San Francisco, California just after World War II, and spread through Northern California and elsewhere.
 The concept is in decline in the 21st century, though it still exists.